-This guide was originally developed by the 2013 Emerging Leaders LITA project team, and is being repurposed for this toolkit.
+This guide was originally developed by the 2013 Emerging Leaders LITA project team and was repurposed for this toolkit.

-We can take a lot of the skills we use in our daily work to facilitate the work of a committee and/or interest group.
+We can use many of the same skills we use in our daily work to facilitate the work of a committee and/or interest group.
 Some methods used in software development, such as waterfall and Agile, work very well in managing committee projects.
-There is a lot more to project management than we can cover here, so make sure to read up beyond these basics if you aren’t familiar with this topic.
+There is a lot more to project management than we can cover here, so make sure to read up beyond these basics if you want to explore this topic further.

 Set goals and objectives

 When working on a project, it is important to be organized.

 - Set goals, objectives, and action items for the project.

 - Communicate regularly to keep everyone up-to-date and focused.

 - Encourage virtual participation since this is how your group will work together.
 Offer online meetings and collaboration in mediums that are easily accessible to all members (LITA Connect, Google Drive, Zoom, etc).
 Make sure to document your virtual work on ALA Connect.